kasimdoctor/cassandra-migration/README.md

 * It expects 2 files viz. <b>migration.cql</b> and <b>rollback.cql</b> containing CQL queries to be executed on the Cassandra dB.
 * These files can reside in any folder on the server that you are deploying your applications to, and whose paths <b><i>must</i></b> be provided as command line arguments in your ansible   scripts, a template for which is described below.
 * The application first reads the <b>migration.cql</b> file, parses it removing any comments and executes the queries inside this file.
-If something should fail due to incorrect query syntax or a Cassandra timeout issue etc., the application then looks for the <b>rollback.cql</b> file as specified by the comand line path and executes the provided rollback operations.
+If something should fail due to incorrect query syntax or a Cassandra timeout issue etc., the application then looks for the <b>rollback.cql</b> file as specified by the comand line path, executes the provided rollback operations and then fails signaling that migration has indeed failed.
-* In case the <b>rollback.cql</b> is missing or is itself error prone, the application fails and deployment fails.
+* In case the <b>rollback.cql</b> is missing or is itself error prone, the application fails right away and deployment fails.

 ### 2 ways of using the tool: